 Converting to Dynamic Macros

-Follow this tutorial to convert your standard gcode_macro
+Follow this tutorial to convert your standard gcode_macro to a Dynamic Macro.

 printer.cfg

-referencing the file your macros are in.
-For example, if your macros are in macros.cfg
+First, remove the include line in your printer.cfg referencing the file your macros are in.
+For example, if your macros are in macros.cfg, remove the line:

-from your printer.cfg
+from your printer.cfg.

 Dynamic Macros Configuration

-Next, if you don't already have one, create a [dynamicmacros]
+Next, if you don't already have one, create a [dynamicmacros] config section in your printer.cfg and add your macro configuration to it:

-printer.cfg | |
+| printer.cfg | |

 Interface Workaround (old Fluidd, KlipperScreen, Macro parameters)

-If your Fluidd/Mainsail macros list is empty, your macro parameters don't show up in your favorite UI, or your dynamic macros don't appear in KlipperScreen's macros list, you can add the following parameter to your [dynamicmacros]
+If your Fluidd/Mainsail macros list is empty, your macro parameters don't show up in your favorite UI, or your dynamic macros don't appear in KlipperScreen's macros list, you can add the following parameter to your [dynamicmacros] config section:

 KlipperScreen

-macros to be dynamic, KlipperScreen may not recognize them and report an error.
-To fix this, add blank macros to your printer.cfg
+If you convert your LOAD_FILAMENT and UNLOAD_FILAMENT macros to be dynamic, KlipperScreen may not recognize them and report an error.
+To fix this, add blank macros to your printer.cfg, before your [dynamicmacros] section.
+Example:

 Unknown config object 'gcode_macro'

-If you are getting a "Unknown config object 'gcode_macro'" error after converting your macros to Dynamic Macros, move your [dynamicmacros]
+If you are getting a "Unknown config object 'gcode_macro'" error after converting your macros to Dynamic Macros, move your [dynamicmacros] section to be after your [virtual_sdcard] section.

 Macro Names